tzvetkov75/kids_game_self_control/README.md

 - Edit ./cgi-bin/bin/\*_stop.sh and \*_start.sh to correspond to your  profile controls URLS.
 You can get them by looking at the browser dev tools (network) when you manually activate internet on the profile
 - Edit ./cgi-bin/bin/init.sh to set the  weekly allowed time
 - execute ./cgi-bin/bin/init.sh to set the values
-- set cronjob to run the init.sh evey week to charge the profile `5 5 * * 1 cd /usr/lib/cgi-bin/bin/ && init.sh`
+- set cronjob to run the init.sh evey week to charge the profile with init script.
+For example (fix the dir) `5 5 * * 1 cd /usr/lib/cgi-bin/ && ./bin/init.sh`

 done